Home » Why you should always use a construction-specific index

 1. Specifically tailored and up-to-date

-PAFI indices track inflation for more than 200 resources and work categories to tailor to specific needs of the industry.
-This allows the resources to be modelled to a specific project design.
+PAFI indices track inflation for more than 200 resources and work categories to meet the specific needs of the industry.
+This allows resources to be modelled to a specific project design.
 The monthly PAFI index also allows inflation to be applied in the month the cost occurs – an advantageous feature as it provides results that most closely match actual costs as they occur.

 1. PAFI are the industry standard